elara-aerospace/elara-aerospace.github.io/imprint.md

 ## Represented by

-Tom Luca Reinhardt (on behalf of Elara Aerospace, Handelsregister No.: 301580)
+Tom Luca Reinhardt (on behalf of Elara Aerospace, Handelsregister No.: 301580, USt No.: DE454057716)

 ## Contact